Pearson-Higher-Ed/design/membership-spec/index.md

       Not only should our designs present a consistent and pleasing interface, but an intuitive and understandable one as well.
     reqs:
       - req: |
-          UE1: A component should be validated with user feedback.
+          UE1: A component should be validated for usefulness and usability with with user feedback from users of all abilities.
         type: suggested
         extras:
           - name: Explanation
             content: |
               Various levels of user research are acceptable depending on the complexity and novelty of a component.
 Extremely basic components may need little or no review (such as buttons).
 As a component becomes more complex it is a good idea to work with the various resources within Pearson to validate your design.
 Contact a researcher if you have questions about the appropriate level of research for your design.

+              Note that it is also recommended to conduct accessibility testing on more complex designs.
+Contact Chris Langston for more information.

               A non-exhaustive list of resource includes: Open Labs, Learning Design Research, Student and Educator Advisory Boards, and dedicated UX Research.
 Also, don't forget about the extensive collection of previous reports and findings.
         approvers: